 Our mobile Internet may be fast — the 18th fastest worldwide — but compared to what is available in the far East, it might as well be dial-up!

-The Fastest Internet Connection in the World: The Full Infographic
+The Fastest Internet Speed in the World: The Full Infographic

 Share This Graphic On Your Site